 - (b) To review, propose, and consider recommendations to modify, add to, or delete components of degree requirements and curricula in support of the College’s Strategic Plan;

 - (c) To interface with members of academic disciplines before recommending policy changes, policies, or programs to the Faculty Assembly and the Chief Academic Officer; and

-- (d) To review and recommend to the Faculty Assembly and the Dean of Faculty modifications, deletions, and/or additions to policies, programs, and/or course descriptions.
+- (d) To review and recommend to the Faculty Assembly and the Chief Academic Officer modifications, deletions, and/or additions to policies, programs, and/or course descriptions.

 - (2) Membership

 One (1) faculty member shall be elected from each academic department for a total of three (3), and a fourth member shall be elected at-large from the teaching faculty, ensuring a complement of four (4) members representing teaching faculty.
 Furthermore, a sixth member may be appointed by College administration from the Registrar’s Office, Enrollment Services, or the library.
 Members serve for a two (2)-year period, and may not serve more than two (2) consecutive terms.
 This body reports to the Faculty Assembly through its chair or an appointed designee, and to the Chief Academic Officer.

 - (1) Purpose and Scope

 - Faculty Affairs Committee (FAC)